marmelab/react-admin/docs/SimpleFormIterator.md

 ## `readOnly`

-If `true`, all children inputs are in read-only mode and the user can't change the value.
+The `readOnly` prop set to true makes the children input not mutable, meaning the user can not edit them.

 ```jsx
 <SimpleFormIterator readOnly>